Architect & Passivhaus Designer

-Rebecca is a Part II architectural assistant who joined Architype’s London studio in 2020.
+Rebecca is an architect who joined Architype’s London studio in 2020.
 She has previous experience in new build, low energy retrofit and Passivhaus modelling and has worked on a number of residential projects at varying scales within both rural and urban settings.

 Since joining Architype, Rebecca has been closely involved in the development of a Passivhaus primary school in Wolverhampton.
 Her previous experience of working on low energy retrofit projects within constricted urban sites has given her a solid foundation in Passivhaus-informed energy strategies and the complex spatial planning required to reconfigure old buildings for a new generation.